 Nursing home staff may struggle to maintain patience and empathy with residents.
 Feelings of frustration and burnout can manifest in uncharacteristic behaviors, such as raised voices, rough handling, and even physical violence from staff.

 The lack of adequate support and resources can leave caregivers feeling unsupported and undervalued.
 This creates feelings of stress and resentment.
-These factors contribute to a toxic cycle where caregivers’ well-being is neglected.
+These factors contribute to a toxic cycle where caregivers’ well-being is neglected

 The nursing home industry manufactures many excuses for the lack of staff in nursing homes, such as difficulty finding qualified caregivers or challenges with budgets.
 In reality, however, there is one simple reason why nursing homes are understaffed–profits.